sjmaple/lr-demo-provisioning/README.md

     `10.127.128.3`, `10.127.128.4`, `10.127.128.5`,
     `10.127.128.6`, `10.127.128.7`) aren't conflicting with hosts on your local network

+  - your on machine is communicating through a dedicated host-only network with the Vagrant nodes, the IP address of your machine is `10.127.128.1`

   - the Tomcat webapp context path is set to `lr-demo`, you will probably want to change that if you base you own installation on these files